IPodLinux: Compatibility

 As of August 5, 2006, only the 1st, 2nd, and 3rd generation iPod are officially supported by iPodLinux, although newer generations are also partially compatible.
 The iPodLinux project does not plan support for the iPod shuffle due to the lack of a GCC compiler for the shuffle's DSP57000 core, as well as the fact that the iPod shuffle lacks a screen.
 While later generations work fine for many uses of iPodLinux, not all features work; these later generations will not be officially supported by the project until most or all features from the earlier iPods work on them.
 Installers are in the process of being made.
 As of now, there is Installer 2.3 for Microsoft Windows or Linux which can install on any generation iPod (except for the iPod shuffle and iPod nano 2nd generation).
 As of April, 2008, iPodLinux does not work on the new iPod firmware included with the second and third generation iPod nano or the 6th generation iPod Classic, and installer 2 cannot be used to install iPodLinux on 5.5th generation iPod.
-In addition to that, the much spoken about audio recording feature currently does not work on the latest ipodlinux/zeroslackr builds.
+In addition to that, the much spoken about audio recording feature currently does not work on the latest iPodLinux/zeroslackr builds.
 In ipodlinux, an under development message is given under recording, while in zeroslackr, recording is not displayed at all.

 Arguably one of the project's more notable accomplishments is its video player, released months before rumors about Apple's Video iPod began to spread.
 This video player only plays uncompressed AVI files, which are basically just a series of bitmap formatted frames with an audio overlay that commonly loses sync with the video output.
 A new compression technique called MoviePod, released in 2006, enables people to put more video content on their iPod.
-This function continues to be developed and is a useful function for users of older iPod (especially nano users that, with the help of iPodLinux, can get an extremely small media center that can be held in the palm of the hand).
+This function continues to be developed and is a useful function for users of older iPods (especially nano users that, with the help of iPodLinux, can get an extremely small media center that can be held in the palm of the hand).

 podzilla 2, the second generation of podzilla, and commonly known as pz2, has superseded the original version of podzilla.
 It included several new features, most notably modularity; users can install new applications without recompiling all of podzilla.
 This version is the only working set of Podzilla official that will run on 5.5G iPods.